-John Klopf is a licensed architect over 23 years in the field.
-He is the Founding Principal of Klopf Architecture, which he founded in 2001 after working for a few years at other firms.
-John, along with his wife and their two sons, lives in San Francisco and enjoys walking his dogs to work or biking to work whenever possible.
+John Klopf is a licensed architect and member of the AIA with 30 nearly years in the field.
+He is the Founding Principal of Klopf Architecture, which he started in 2001 after working for a few other firms.
+John, along with his wife and their two sons, lives in San Francisco and enjoys walking his dogs to work, skiing, and playing competitive backgammon.

 John was born in Cleveland Ohio, and is a graduate of both Harvard (Bachelor, 1993) and Berkeley (Master of Architecture, 2000).
 While at Berkeley, he won the highly competitive Branner travel fellowship for nine months of fully-paid independent architectural study in Japan, Europe, and Scandinavia.
 While at Harvard he studied abroad for one semester in Nanjing, China.